The Dark Knight: Music

-Composers James Newton Howard and Hans Zimmer, who had also worked on Batman Begins, scored The Dark Knight because Christopher believed it was important to bridge the musical-narrative gap between the films.
+Composers James Newton Howard and Hans Zimmer, who had also worked on Batman Begins, scored The Dark Knight because Nolan believed it was important to bridge the musical-narrative gap between the films.
 The score was recorded at Air Studios, London.
-Howard and Zimmer composed the score without seeing the film because Christopher wanted them to be influenced by the characters and story rather than fitting specific on-screen elements.
+Howard and Zimmer composed the score without seeing the film because Nolan wanted them to be influenced by the characters and story rather than fitting specific on-screen elements.
 Howard and Zimmer separated their duties by character; Howard focused on Dent and Zimmer focused on Batman and the Joker.
 Zimmer did not consider Batman to be strictly noble and wrote the theme to not seem "super".
 Howard wrote about ten minutes of music for Dent, wanting to portray him as an American who represents hope, but undergoes an emotional extreme and moral corruption.
 He used brass instruments for both moral ends but warped the sound as Dent is corrupted.

 Zimmer wanted to use a single note for the Joker's theme; he said, "imagine one note that starts off slightly agitated and then goes to serious aggravation and finally rips your head off at the end".
 He could not make it work, however, and used two notes with alternating tempos and a "punk" influence.
 The theme was influenced by electronic music innovators Kraftwerk and Zimmer's work with rock band The Damned.
 He wanted to convey elements of the Joker's corrosion, recklessness, and "otherworldliness" by combining electronic and orchestral music, and modifying almost every note after recording to emulate sounds including thunder and razors.
 He attempted to develop original sounds with synthesizers, trying to create an "offputting" result by instructing musicians to start with a single note and gradually shift to the second over a three-minute period; the musicians found this difficult because it was the opposite of their training.
 It took several months to achieve Zimmer's desired result.
 Following Ledger's death, Zimmer considered discarding the theme for a more traditional one but he and Howard believed they should honor Ledger's performance.
 (Note: Attributed to multiple references:)